[AWS] Global Accelerator

 • Both services use the AWS global network and edge locations.

-• CloudFront is generally for HTTP(S) traffics for static content (images and videos) and dynamic content.
+• CloudFront is, in general, for HTTP(S) traffic for cacheable content (images and videos).

 • Both services are integrated with AWS Shield for DDoS protection.